MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/overview-of-microsoft-driver-measure-dictionary.md

 A measure is failing when its Current Value does not meet its Passing Criteria, triggering an investigation that may result in remediation, such as a flight rejection or an in-market expiration.

+## Evaluating by Targeting Cohort

+A driver can be developed to support multiple systems and devices.
+It is not always sufficient nor accurate to evaluate a driver’s quality aggregating its measure results across all of its targeting devices.
+To ensure there is no known targeting cohorts where the driver demonstrates low performance, a cohort analysis is applied to identify if there is any target cohort that fails to meet the measure requirements.

+All driver measures will be used to evaluate driver quality by targeting cohorts, as they are enabled to support evaluation by targeting cohorts.
+Measure Attribute ‘Cohort-capable’, listed on the measure dictionary, can be used to determine if a measure is enabled to support evaluation by targeting cohorts.

+# Targeting Cohorts/Clusters Definition
+A Targeting cohort/cluster is defined as a set of Windows systems and devices that a driver targets to support, and share the same targeting attributes, such as HWID, CHID, and OS version.

+# Cohort Evaluation Pass/Fail Criteria
+If one or more driver measures fail to meet its passing criteria while being used to evaluate a driver’s quality by a targeting cohort, the targeting cohort is considered Fail.
+A driver can be rejected if one or more failures is detected on one or more targeting cohorts.

+Minimum instances is set as 500 for each measure used for evaluating by targeting cohorts.
+The minimum instances may be adjusted in the future as needed.

 ## Data sources for measures

 To evaluate driver quality, measures incorporate data from machines running in two distinct customer groups: **Windows Insider Program (WIP)** and **Retail**.